PNZ COVID-19 Guidelines and Health and Safety Plans

 IMPORTANT PNZ DOCUMENTS

-Should PNZ employees, contractors or Para athletes require any further information please feel free to discuss with your Manager and/or Programme Director.
+Should PNZ employees, contractors or Para athletes require any further information or support please feel free to discuss with your Manager and/or Programme Manager.

 For medical queries please contact PNZ Medical Director Jake Pearson at [email protected] or 022 062 2038.